We are filling in for Sean on the Sean Hannity Radio Show.

 You want to hear the plus side?

-We do agree on lower taxes, we agree on less regulation.
+We agree on less regulation.

 I mean, the statistics are amazing how even despite the inflation of the last three or four years, the overall historical trend is that the middle class is moving up and moving up even into the upper class.

-So there is good news about capitalism That we need to talk about, but there's some, you know, we have to keep our eyes open and and not take our eye off the ball as far as the spending goes.
+But there's some, you know, we have to keep our eyes open and not take our eye off the ball as far as the spending goes.

-Uh, we want to play a clip for you.
+We want to play a clip for you.

-We had Nancy Mace on earlier, and this is what she was told by the leadership in the House as far as what the Senate could or couldn't do involving the uh uh spending legislation that's coming forward.
+We had Nancy Mace on earlier, and this is what she was told by the leadership in the House as far as what the Senate could or couldn't do involving the spending legislation that's coming forward.

 Just listen to Nancy Mace and give us your thoughts whether this is true or not true.

-I sat in two meetings today with groups of Republicans where the lie was stated that if we do single subject bills tonight, do a clean TR, do a d separate uh disaster relief bill and a separate farm extension or farm type bill, that the Senate could only take up one bill.
+I sat in two meetings today with groups of Republicans where the lie was stated that if we do single subject bills tonight, do a clean TR, do a separate disaster relief bill and a separate farm extension or farm type bill, that the Senate could only take up one bill.

 That is a lie.